QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

 Conversely, if  :math:`b_{0} < 0`, the Ramsey planner sets the tax rate at :math:`t=0` higher than in  subsequent periods.

-A side effect of lowering time :math:`t=0` consumption  is that it raises  the one-period  interest rate at time 0 above that of subsequent periods.
+A side effect of lowering time :math:`t=0` consumption  is that it lowers  the one-period  interest rate at time :math:`t=0` below  that of subsequent periods.

 There are only two values of initial government debt at which  the tax rate is constant for all :math:`t \geq 0`.